Supernova128/Rtesting/Geojson/README.md

 <h3><b>Goal</b></h3>

-Create a heatmap of the with the population of NJ counties and locations of hospitals.
+Create a heatmap of the with the population of NJ counties and locations of CSH Outpatient Centers.

 <h3><b>Packages Used</b></h3>